Jeffrey S. Boyd

-Jeffrey Scott Boyd (born 1961) is a member of the Texas Supreme Court, the court of last resort for civil and juvenile appeals in the State of Texas.
+Jeffrey Scott Boyd (born 1961) is an American lawyer who served as a justice of the Texas Supreme Court from 2012 to 2025.
 He was appointed to Place 7 on the court by Governor Rick Perry in the fall of 2012 to fill the seat vacated by Justice Dale Wainwright, and he won a full six-year term on the court in the 2014 election.

 Early life

 The third of four children of a military family, Boyd grew up living on or near numerous United States Air Force bases around the world.
 He transferred from Germany to Austin, Texas, just before his senior year of high school.
 He graduated in 1979 from Round Rock High School in Round Rock in Williamson County north of Austin.
 He received his undergraduate degree in Biblical studies from Abilene Christian University in Abilene, Texas in 1983.
 He then served as youth and family minister for the Brentwood Oaks Church of Christ in Austin for five years before beginning law school.
 He served as editor-in-chief of the Pepperdine Law Review and received his Juris Doctor summa cum laude from Pepperdine University School of Law in Malibu, California, second in his class.